Motorcycle manoeuvres test

 - textile or leather motorcycle trousers or heavy denim trousers

 - a textile or leather motorcycle jacket or a heavy denim jacket with several layers underneath

 Your test will be cancelled and you will lose your fee if you don't meet these standards.

 DVA does not conduct riding tests in adverse weather conditions for the safety of the candidate and the examiner.

-Practical riding tests are managed locally on a test by test basis, subject to local conditions which are reviewed regularly throughout the day.
-All attempts will be made to cancel tests in advance; however this is not always possible as local conditions can change quite quickly.
+Practical riding tests are managed locally on a test by test basis, under local conditions which are reviewed regularly throughout the day.
+All attempts will be made to cancel tests ahead of time; however this is not always possible as local conditions can change quite quickly.

 You can get contact details for your local test centre at the link below: